Samsung/tizen-common-web/README.md

-# @tizentv/tizen-common-web
+# tizen-common-web

-`@tizentv/tizen-common-web` package is for supporting [Tizen Web Device API](https://developer.samsung.com/smarttv/develop/api-references/tizen-web-device-api-references.html) as `commonjs` style.
+`tizen-common-web` package is for supporting [Tizen Web Device API](https://developer.samsung.com/smarttv/develop/api-references/tizen-web-device-api-references.html) as `commonjs` style.
 Now we are supporting it for Typescript developers.
 Please note that, In order to use this pacakge, `@types/tizen-common-web` is required.